3cqs-coder/SymBot/docs/README.md

 3. Open the **app.json** configuration file and set `mongo_db_url` to `mongodb://symbot:symbot123@database/symbot`
 4. Make any additional changes to the app and bot configuration files as necessary (see below)
 5. Change directory to `docker` in the same location where SymBot files are located
-6. Type `docker-compose -p symbot up -d --build`
+6. Type: `docker-compose -p symbot up -d --build`
 7. Wait for Docker to build everything and all containers to start
 8. Open a web browser and type: http://127.0.0.1:3000